Mastahiro/Bobber/readme.md

 If you want to understand how the layering works further, check the comments within the configuration file.

-## (Optional) Additional notes on filehosting
+## (Optional) Additional notes on file hosting

-Although not provided, it is possible to provide the `index.html` file on localhost instead, allowing for direct access, which eliminates the need for microphone use confirmation by pressing the `Start` button.
+Although not provided, it is possible to provide the `index.html` file on localhost instead, by your favorite means (node, ISS, etc), allowing for direct access, which eliminates the need for microphone use confirmation by pressing the `Start` button.
 In this case, comment out the `app.js` code to run directly and remove the start button and everything should work smoothly, as long as the file is being provided remotely.

-##License
+## License

 Program is licensed under [CC 3.0 Attribution](https://creativecommons.org/licenses/by/3.0/) but please do not use the images and replace them with your own.
 Thank you!